-These Belmont courses will be conducted primarily at the University of Georgia’s Costa Rica (UGACR) campus in San Luis de Monteverde in Puntarenas province, with shorter stays at La Selva Biological Station in Heredia province and Playa Hermosa in Guanacaste province of Costa Rica.
+These Belmont courses will be conducted primarily at the CIEE campus in San Luis de Monteverde in Puntarenas province, with shorter stays at La Selva Biological Station in Heredia province and Playa Hermosa in Guanacaste province of Costa Rica.
 The program will be led by Belmont faculty Dr. Darlene Panvini and Dr. John Niedzwiecki.
 Students in both courses will attend all activities and tours together.

-All courses will satisfy either Belmont requirements in the Gen Ed core or the specified major.
+All courses will satisfy either Belmont requirements in the BELL Core or the specified major.
 You must participate in at least one course offered in Costa Rica.
 You should consult individual program faculty to see how online options can fit into your study abroad program.

 - Guided natural history hikes of cloud forests, a rain forest and a dry forest.

-- Visits to Monteverde Rainforest Preserve, Palo Verde National Park, Arenal Volcano National Park, and a Pacific beach.
+- Visits to Monteverde Rainforest Preserve, Arenal Volcano National Park, and a Pacific beach.

 - Overnight stays with a Costa Rican family.

-This fee will include airfare to and from Nashville, most meals, admission fees, field trip/event fees, and in-country transportation.
+This fee will include airfare to and from Nashville, housing, all in-country meals, admission fees, field trip/event fees, and in-country transportation.

 2. Belmont Tuition